 Waiting

-Non-utilized talent
+Non-utilized Talent

 Non-utilized talent refers to unused potential in your workers and often occurs when businesses separate the role of management and employees.
 Daily workers are the most likely to encounter and identify problems and are often the most qualified to develop solutions for them.
-You can prevent non-utilized talent by bringing employees into the problem-solving process.
+You can prevent non-utilized talent by bringing front-line employees into the problem-solving process.

 Transportation